sourceryinstitute/OpenCoarrays/INSTALL.md

 ### Linux ###

-Acces OpenCoarrays on Linux via any of the following package manaters or pre-installed copies:
+Acces OpenCoarrays on Linux via any of the following package managers or pre-installed copies:

 * The [linuxbrew] package manager installs OpenCoarrays on all Linux distributions.
 * Debian-based distributions such as Ubuntu provide an "open-coarrays" [APT package].